Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 * Global Query View: Scaling Prometheus setups to allow querying across multiple servers and clusters.
 * Unlimited Retention: Storing metrics for an unlimited time in the chosen object storage.
 * Downsampling & Compaction: Downsampling historical data for faster query execution and configuring complex retention policies
+* Prometheus compatible: Allowing you to use the same tools that support the Prometheus Query API.

 Security: